-5.3.1 An appeal against the ranking of a competitor after the completion of a round of the competition, and after the official results have been published, must be made no later than 30 minutes after the publication of the results.
+5.3.1 An appeal against the ranking of a competitor after the completion of the competition, and after the official results have been published, must be made no later than 30 minutes after the publication of the results.
 The appeal must be made following the publication of the results at the end of each round of a competition.
-The appeal must be made in writing to the President of the Jury by the competitor.
+The appeal must be made in writing to the Jury President by the competitor.